 1. Take a stroll in the historic center, most rewarding among the things to do in Rome for free

 The 20 square kilometers wide historical center of Rome, which is listed as a UNESCO Heritage Site, is a paradise for the lovers of architecture and ancient history.
 Fill your eyes and your camera with the outline of buildings from different historical ages: Roman, Middle Ages, Renaissance, Baroque, and so on… Rome has it all, and you can admire it all for free just strolling around the city.
-One of the most scenic walks you can take starts from Piazza Del Popolo and, touching the Spanish Steps and the Trevi Fountain, ends at the Colosseum Historical Park (3.1 km).
+One of the most scenic walks you can take starts from Piazza Del Popolo and, touching the Spanish Steps and the Trevi Fountain ends at the Colosseum Historical Park (3.1 km).

 2. See the paintings by Caravaggio in Rome for free

 Among the best free things to see in Rome, the stunning paintings by Michelangelo Merisi da Caravaggio (commonly called “Caravaggio”) should be at the top of your list.
 As a painter, Caravaggio is considered a pioneer in the study of light and composition.
 He was commissioned by some of the most influential families of the time (between the 16th and the 17th Century).
-There are two churches that keep Caravaggio’s works in Rome, and you can visit both of them for free: the Basilica of Santa Maria Del Popolo and the Church of San Luigi Dei Francesi.
+There are two churches that keep Caravaggio’s art in Rome, and you can visit both of them for free: the Basilica of Santa Maria Del Popolo and the Church of San Luigi Dei Francesi.
 If you have limited time, go straight to San Luigi Dei Francesi, where a chapel holds the three paintings recounting the story of St Matthew: the “Calling of St. Matthew”, “St. Matthew with the Angel”, and the “Martyrdom of St. Matthew”.

 Address // Piazza di San Luigi Dei Francesi